KhronosGroup/Vulkan-Hpp/docs/Building.md

     ```cmake --build build --parallel```

-## Additional features
+## Additional notes

 ### Formatting

 If a `clang-format` executable is found by CMake, the variable `CLANG_FORMAT_EXECUTABLE` is set accordingly.
 In that case, the generated headers are formatted using the `.clang-format` file located in the root directory of this project; otherwise, the formatting is left as hard-coded in the generator.

-Use `clang-format` version 21.1.0 to format the generated files.
+When submitting merge requests that modify the generated files in [`vulkan`](../vulkan/), ensure `clang-format` version 21.1.0 is in the `PATH` or specify its location at configure time (command-line, preset file, or shell script) with `CLANG_FORMAT_EXECUTABLE`.
+This ensures that the generated headers and module interfaces are consistently formatted.

 ### Custom views of Vulkan-Hpp objects in Visual Studio